 The proud spirit of the Norwegian people shines in every dimension of their capital city — from its once-fearsome Viking ships to its sleek new Opera House, from a fun folk museum that keeps traditions alive to the constant festival of its thriving harborfront.
 Connecting with the culture, we enjoy art — from Vigeland's statues to Munch's scream — and join local friends for a boat ride on their fjord.

-This park-like complex of sights scattered over Oslo's fortified old center is still a military base.
-But the public is welcome, and as you dodge patrol guards and vans filled with soldiers, you'll see the castle, a prison, war memorials, the Norwegian Resistance Museum, the Armed Forces Museum, and cannon-strewn ramparts affording fine harbor views and picnic perches.
-There's an unimpressive changing of the guard daily at 13:30.
+The public is welcome to this still-operational military base, which has a collection of sights scattered over Oslo's fortified old center.
+As you dodge patrol guards and vans filled with soldiers, you'll see the castle, war memorials, the Norwegian Resistance Museum, and cannon-strewn ramparts affording fine harbor views and picnic perches.

 Oslo's harborfront City Hall is full of great art and is worth touring.
 The mayor has his office here, and every December 10, this building is where the Nobel Peace Prize is presented.
 The huge murals inside take you on a voyage through the collective psyche of Norway, from its simple rural beginnings through the scar tissue of the Nazi occupation and beyond.

 In this impressive museum, you'll gaze with admiration at two finely crafted, majestic oak Viking ships dating from the 9th and 10th centuries, and the scant remains of a third vessel.
 Along with the two well-preserved ships, you'll see the bones of Vikings buried with these vessels and remarkable artifacts that may cause you to consider these notorious raiders in a different light.
 Highlights are the cart and sleighs, ornately carved with scenes from Viking sagas.